French

 Legend - Orchestrating Data-Driven Value Creation using Open Agile Architecture Building Blocks

-Indeed, to enable the " Data-Driven Strategic Value Adjustment", data feedbacks need to be captured from all innovation dimensions (entities that are monitored in each partition of the Business Model Canvas such as Value Items in the middle, Key Activities and Resources on the left and Touchpoints and Distribution Channels on the right).
+Indeed, to enable the "Data-Driven Value Adjustment", data feedbacks need to be captured from all innovation dimensions (through innovation entities that are monitored in each partition of the Business Model Canvas - such as Key Activities, Resources on the left, Touchpoints and Distribution Channels on the right - being based on Value Items surrounded in the center of the figure.

 O-AA Teams of an Agile Organization